alpas/alpasdev/src/main/resources/docs/seeding.md

 A seeder is just a class, or an object, extending the abstract `dev.alpas.ozone.Seeder` class.
 The extending class is required to override the only abstract method — `run()`.

-The `run()` methods receives an instance of `Application` to make it easier for you to resolve dependencies if any.
+The `run()` methods receives an instance of `Application` to make it easier for you to resolve dependencies, if any.
 Inside the `run()` method, you can populate your data and insert them into a database in any way you want.
 However, you may want to hook it up with an [Entity Factory](/docs/entity-factory) for quickly creating entity instances.